HenryZh47/HenryZh47.github.io/_posts/2018-08-10-Reconstruction-Sensor-Pod.markdown

 toc_sticky: true
 ---

 This is a project that I've been working on during my internship at the Airlab since May 2018.
-The goal of this sensor pod is to achieve sub-millimeter accuracy 3D reconstruction using a pair of high resolution XIMEA stereo cameras and a Velodyne LiDAR.
+The goal of this sensor pod is to achieve high accuracy 3D reconstruction using a pair of high resolution XIMEA stereo cameras and a Velodyne LiDAR.
 The device can also provide thermal information using the onboard FLIR thermal camera.

 ## Hardware Overview
 <figure>